+Be kind, helpful, and understanding.
+Be thankful.
 Be honest.
 Never lie, cheat, or steal.
 Do what you say you will do.

-RESPONSIBILITY
+Play by the rules.
+Take turns.
+Share.
+Forgive others.
+Be a good listener.
+RESPECT RESPONSIBILITY CITIZENSHIP Treat other people like you would like them to treat you.
+Use good manners.
+Understand that all people are different and have feelings.
 Do what you are supposed to do.
 Keep trying and always do your best.
 Think before you act.
 Make good choices.

-FAIRNESS

-Play by the rules.
-Take turns.
-Share.
-Be a good listener.

-CITIZENSHIP

 Do what you can to make your school and neighborhood better.
 Cooperate with others.
 Be friendly.
 Protect the environment.

-Obey the laws.